Boy Meets Boy (TV series): Production

-The series was filmed in May 2003 in Palm Springs, California.
-Over 500 men from San Francisco, Los Angeles, and San Diego were interviewed for a potential role in the series.
-Getzlaff originally interviewed for the role of a suitor, although producers ultimately offered him the leading role.
-As the leading man, Getzlaff was required to bring his "best female friend" to offer him guidance as he eliminated suitors.
+Conception and development

 According to executive producer Douglas Ross, "[w]e very specifically designed this show to challenge the viewer's preconceived notions about what it means to be gay and straight.
 We really wanted it to be an exploration of sexual politics and not sex."
 While the producers were interested in exploring "sociological issues", the twist of some contestants being straight was implemented in an effort for the series to reach broader audiences.
 In order to protect the identities of which suitors were gay and straight, any physicality between Getzlaff and suitors beyond kissing was forbidden.

-The series premiered July 29, 2003, on the Bravo cable television channel.
+Casting

+Over 500 men from San Francisco, Los Angeles, and San Diego were interviewed for a role in the series.
+Producers informed gay contestants that they were cast for a gay dating show, while straight contestants were told that it was a reality game show.
+Producers sought straight men who were interested in confronting stereotypes, specifically those who had "important people in their lives—a relative, a college roommate, etc.—who happened to be gay".
+According to executive producer Douglas Ross, producers additionally wanted straight contestants who could obscure their sexual orientation without relying on LGBT stereotypes.
+Straight contestants were required to fabricate gay dating histories and they had to be willing to kiss another man.

+Bravo President Jeff Gaspin acknowledged that the show had potential to break or reaffirm stereotypes; however, he claimed that the show would "treat these men no differently than women were treated on The Bachelor."